 - If involved in a car accident

-The state also allows drivers to use their smartphones to show proof of insurance during a traffic stop.
+The state also allows drivers to use their smartphones to show proof of insurance.

 Minimum Liability Insurance Requirements in South Carolina

 South Carolina has several liability insurance requirements for drivers related to bodily injury, property damage and uninsured motorist coverage.
-Every driver in South Carolina is required by state law to carry auto liability insurance.
+Every driver in South Carolina must carry auto liability insurance.
 The minimum policy is 25/50/25 coverage, as follows:

 - $25,000 for each injured person per accident

-- Up to a total of $50,000 for two or more injured persons per accident
+- $50,000 for two or more injured persons per accident

 - $25,000 for property damage per accident